speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/MM.md

 >
 >***Frightful Presence:*** Each creature of the AT-AT's choice that is within 240 feet of the AT-AT and aware of it must succeed on a DC 16 Wisdom saving throw or become Frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the AT-AT's Frightful Presence for the next 24 hours.
 > ### Legendary Actions
 > The AT-AT can take 3 legendary actions, choosing from the options below.
-Only one legendary action option can be used at a time and only at the end of another creature’s turn.
+Only one legendary action option can be used at a time and only at the end of another creatureï¿½s turn.
 The AT-AT regains spent legendary actions at the start of their turn.
 >
 > **Stomp** The AT-AT makes a stomp attack.
 >